jhhung/EARRINGS/README.md

   					will also be used by EARRINGS.
 Moreover, EARRINGS will pass the auto-detected</br> adapter sequence to Skewer.
 - Optional
+  - Utils
     - -h [ --help ] Display help message and exit.
-  - -d [ --seed_len ] The first seed_len bases at 5' portion is viewed as seed when conducting alignment.</br>
-  		EARRINGS allows at most one mismatch in the seed portion if enable_mismatch is set to true.</br> Reads will be aborted if more than one mismatch is found in the seed portion.
-If one mismatch</br> is found outside the seed region, the remainder is reported as a tail.
-It is recommended to set</br> the seed_len to 18 for very short reads like miRNA, otherwise, it is recommended to set it to 50. (default: 50)
-  - -m [ --max_align ] Maximum number of candidates used in seed finding stage. (default: 0, not limited)
-  - -e [ --enable_mismatch ] Enable/disable mismatch when conducting seed finding. (default: true)
-  - -f [ --prune_factor ] Prune factor used when assembling adapters using the de-brujin graph. </br>
-        Kmer frequency lower than the prune factor will be aborted. (default: 0.03)
+  - Input / Output
+    - -b [ --bam_input ] Transform reads in a BAM file into a FastA file, then trim off adapters from </br>
+  		    the FastA file.</br>
+            The file name of the input and output Fasta file could be set by parameters of Skewer.</br>
     - -F [ --fasta ] Specify input file type as FastA.
 (Default input file format: FastQ)
+  - Extract seeds / Alignment
+      - -d [ --seed_len ] The first <seed_len> bases at 5' portion is viewed as seed when conducting </br>
+            alignment, and errors are not allowed in seed or this read would be aborted.</br>
+            If an error is found out of the seed, the remainder sequence is reported as a tail, this </br>
+            function is useful to detect tails in miRNA.</br>
+            For miRNA or reads which is very short, seed_len = 18 is recommended.
+Otherwise, 50 is </br>
+            recommended. (default: 50)
+    - -e [ --enable_mismatch ] Enable/disable mismatch toleration when doing seed extending, if true, </br>
+            it can tolerate 1 error base at most. (default: true)
+    - -m [ --max_align ] Control the maximum threshold of alignment candidate to abort the reads. </br>
+            (default: 0, not limited)
+  - Assemble adapter
+    - -f [ --prune_factor ] Prune factor used when assembling adapters using the de-brujin graph. </br>
+            Kmer occurrence lower than the prune factor will be aborted. (default: 0.03)
+    - --sensitive By default, minimum number of kmers must exceed 10 during assembly adapters.</br>
+            However, if user have confidence that the dataset contains adapters, sensitive mode is </br>
+            more suitable.
+            Under sensitive mode, minimum number of kmers would not be restricted when assembly </br>
+            adapters.
+  - Adapter setting
-  - -a [ --adapter ] Alternative adapter if auto-detect mechanism fails.</br>
+    - -a [ --adapter1 ] Alternative adapter if auto-detect mechanism fails.</br>
             (default: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC)
-  - --sensitive Sensitive mode can be used when the user is sure that the dataset contains adapters.</br>
-        Under sensitive mode, we do not restrict the minimum number of occurence of kmers when assembly</br>
-        adapters.
-By default, the minimum number of occurence of kmers must exceed 10.
-  - -b [ --bam_input ] Transform reads in a BAM file into a FastA file.
-Then trim off adapters from</br>
-  		the FastA file.
-The file name of the untrimmed Fasta file is specified by the input file name</br>
-  		for Skewer, while the file name of the trimmed Fasta file is also specified by the output file name for Skewer.
-  - -u [ --UMI ] Estimate the size of UMI sequences.
-The result will be printed on the screen.
+    - -u [ --UMI ] Estimate the size of UMI sequences, results will be printed to console by default.

 ### **Paired-End**